 What is the goal of the STAREE study?

+As people age, their health and quality of life may be affected by frailty, memory decline and chronic diseases such as heart disease and stroke.
+Unfortunately, some older people will eventually develop some level of disability that results in a loss of independence and the need for residential care.
 STAREE is a clinical research study investigating whether a cholesterol lowering medication known as a statin can prolong good health and maintain independence amongst older people.

 What will happen if you join the study?